Aporiyan/cliches/README.md

 ### 📝 Usage

 The documents are written in Markdown with LaTeX mathematical symbols.
 They can be:
-- Read directly on GitHub
+- Read directly on GitHub(Some content may not be rendered correctly, not recommended)
-- Downloaded and viewed using a Markdown preview software(Some content may not be rendered correctly, not recommended)
+- Downloaded and viewed using a Markdown preview software